nadnad250/test/README.md

 3. Create a new chart with a Range 8 data series and add `MyCustomStrategy` as a strategy.

+   The script needs at least **`max(Z-Score Window, SMA Period) + 2` bars** of historical data before it begins evaluating signals.
+NinjaTrader handles this automatically but you may see no trades until enough bars have accumulated.

 The repository also contains a sample Python launcher script (`LANCEUR_CORRIGE.py`) and log file for reference.